Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 - The Facial Pain Association

-- Facing Facial Pain Research Foundation
+- The Facial Pain Research Foundation

 - Living with Facial Pain

-Sign the petition for the World Health Organization to add Trigeminal Neuralgia to its "Health Topics" list.
+Sign the petition for the World Health Organization to add TN to its "Health Topics" list.
 This will expand awareness, grant access to resources, and create opportunities for funding and research.
 Also, you can view pictures of all the locations around the world that lit up teal on October 7th.

-Search for various support groups on Facebook, including "Trigeminal Neuralgia Support" and "MVD Patient Support".
+Search for various support groups on Facebook, including "Trigeminal Neuralgia Support" and "MVD Patient Support."

 1 Weigel, George, and Kenneth F. Casey, M.D.
 Striking Back!
 The Trigeminal Neuralgia and Face Pain Handbook.
 2nd ed.
 Gainesville, FL: Trigeminal Neuralgia Association, 2004. p.250.
 Print.